shawninder/adventure-logistics/texts/economic-strategies.md

 ## Keep the team small

 Salaries are expensive.
-Keep the permanent core team small, even during growth, and rely on volunteers and contractors to accomplish specific goals where extra man-power is needed.
+Keep the permanent core team small, even during growth, and rely on volunteers and contractors to accomplish specific goals where extra person-power is needed.

 ### The core team needs to cover
 - operations: keep things up and runnings, fixing bugs, paying bills and salaries, keeping up with a changing world